 - Generate electrical models (S-parameters and broadband SPICE circuit) of high-speed interfaces routed on pre/post routed PCBs or IC-packages and perform detailed frequency domain analysis for power and signal integrity performance evaluations of these interfaces.

 Software Used in This Course

 - Sigrity PowerSI 2016

 - Building a Simple PCB Layout and Generating S-Parameter Data Using PowerSI

 - Power-Aware Parallel Bus Model Generation Using PowerSI and Broadband SPICE

-You must have experience with or knowledge of the following:
+You must have basic understanding and knowledge of

 - Practical understanding of power and signal integrity issues in high-speed digital systems